Do I deal with Kallars, or the landlord directly?

-- A large proportion of our properties are ‘Full Management’ optioned.
-If this is the case with your tenancy, then we will inform you prior to your tenancy commencing.
-If we are acting as managing agents for the rental, then any faults with appliances or problems within the property will need to be reported to us at the earliest opportunity and we endeavour to deal with any problem as quickly and efficiently as possible.
-Failure to report an ongoing problem may turn the onus onto you; please report immediately any problems you feel need attention.
+- We do get instructed to fully manage some of our landlord's properties, if this is the case, with your tenancy we will inform you prior to your tenancy commencing.
+If we are managing then any faults with appliances or problems within the property will need to be reported to us and we will deal with the problem as quickly and efficiently as possible.
+Failure to report an ongoing problem may turn the onus onto you; please report any problems you feel need attention.

 Notice to end a tenancy

-- To terminate your tenancy subject to term, you will normally be required to give us at least one month’s prior notice in writing of your intention to leave, unless otherwise stated in your specific tenancy agreement.
+- To terminate your tenancy subject to term, you will normally be required to give us at least one month notice in writing of your intention to leave, unless otherwise specified in your tenancy agreement.

-- A well-prepared inventory and check-in report is there to protect both landlords and tenants alike, providing an accurate description of the condition and contents of a property at the start of a tenancy.
+- A well-prepared inventory and check-in report protects landlords and tenants alike, providing an accurate description of the condition and contents of a property at the start of a tenancy.

-- It is in the landlord's interest to ensure that inventories are prepared for properties that they own.
-In a worst-case scenario, should you end up in court, the judge will tend to look more favourably on an impartial, unbiased inventory prepared by a third party unconnected to either the landlord or the tenant.
+- It is in a landlord's interest to ensure that inventories are prepared for properties that they own.
+In the worst case scenario, should you end up in court, the judge will tend to look more favourably on an impartial, unbiased inventory prepared by a third party unconnected to either the landlord or the tenant.
 Inventories prepared by landlords could be viewed as biased and one-sided.

 - If you disagree with the proposed deductions, you should try and come to an agreement with the landlord.
-If this cannot be done, you will need to raise a dispute with the deposit protection service where an independent adjudicator will assess the evidence and decide how much of the deposit will go to you and/or the landlord.
+If this cannot be done, you will need to raise a dispute with the deposit protection service where an independent adjudicator will assess the evidence and decide how much of the deposit will go to your and/ or the landlord.

-- The responsibility for the property lies with the tenant during the period of tenancy.
-Always ensure that the property is fully secured and that during the winter months any necessary steps are taken to prevent freezing of the water and heating system.
+- The responsibility for the property lies with the tenant during the period of tenancy, always ensure that the property is fully secured and that during the winter months steps are taken to prevent freezing of the water and heating system.